wireapp/wire-docs/src/understand/sft.rst

 other via UDP - and clients may connect via UDP and/or TCP to Restund servers (see :ref:`Protocols and open ports <understand-restund-protocal-and-ports>`), which in turn will connect to SFT server.
-In the unlikely scenario where no UDP is allowed whatsoever and SFT servers cannot reach the Restund servers that clients are using to make themselves reachable, an SFT server itself can also choose to be proxied by a Restund server, which can be different from the Restund servers used by clients.
+In the unlikely scenario where no UDP is allowed whatsoever or SFT servers may not be able to reach the Restund servers that clients are using to make themselves reachable, an SFT server itself can also choose to proxy itself by a Restund server, which cloud be different from the Restund servers used by clients (see *TURN discovery* flag).

 The SFT may need to receive and send traffic over UDP and TCP on a wide range of ports.
 Due to the fact that Kubernetes services do not support setting port ranges, and Kubernetes pods not being publicly routable (at least in IPv4) we require the SFT pods to run in `hostNetwork` mode and the pod will bind directly to the default interface of the node.